Breast Cancer Symptoms: When to Worry, When to Wait

 Clearly, if the pain is severe, see a doctor ASAP; severe pain can signal something serious.
 You can approach milder pain as you would any other minor ache.
-If you’re fortunate, painful breasts will respond to Tylenol, or an anti-inflammatory medication like Motrin.
-If OTC medications don’t help, then you’d probably want to see the doctor to find out what else might be done.
+If you’re fortunate, painful breasts will respond to ibuprofen or acetaminophen.
+If over-the-counter medications don’t help, then you’d probably want to see the doctor to find out what else might be done.

 One of the oddest sensations women feel in their breast is an elusive vibrating or tingling.
-Many women describe it as feeling like the "silent ring" (vibration) of a cell phone.
-Some say it feels like when an arm or leg "goes to sleep."
+Many women describe it as feeling like the vibration of a muted cell phone.
+Some say it feels like when an arm or leg “goes to sleep.”

 The good news is, this symptom is almost never associated with breast cancer.
 The not-so-good-news?
 No doctor has been able to identify for sure what causes this uncomfortable sensation, or what to do about it.

-When you see a change in your breast, it can be difficult trying to separate normal concern for your health from unwarranted panic about cancer.
+When you experience a change in your breast, it can be difficult to separate normal concern for your health from unwarranted panic about cancer.

 But remember — your risk of getting breast cancer is most likely very low.
 Breast cancer fear is real, but it can be broken down and dealt with.
 Knowledge is power; once you know your breasts and understand changes you might see, you’ll be well on the way to conquering cancer fear.